dylanlangston/langston-wedding.com/README.md

 - **Post-Wedding 🎉:** Thank you message, photo gallery, and video links.
 - **Chatbot 🤖:** An AI-powered chatbot (using Azure OpenAI) to answer guest questions about various aspects of the wedding.

+*Mantra: The tendecy towards perfectionism underminds attempts to do good design.*

 ## Implementation Details ⚙️

 - **Frontend 🎨:** [React](https://react.dev/) with [MUI - Material UI](https://mui.com/material-ui/).
 This choice leverages the popularity and component-based structure of React, combined with the aesthetic and accessibility benefits of Material Design.